 NVH testing often occurs during the assembly of a vehicle but can encompass the complete construction, an individual component, or anywhere in between.
 NVH solutions identify and address vehicle noise and vibration, and many international standards require some variation of this type of testing.

 In a complex signal, the FFT helps the engineer determine which frequencies are excited and the amplitude at each frequency.
 Additionally, it highlights changes in the frequency and amplitude and the harmonic excitation in a frequency range.

 For automotive testing, engineers can use the FFT to diagnose imbalances and analyze vibration from the engine or other components.
 To learn more about FFT analysis, visit the blog titled Fast Fourier Transform (FFT) Analysis.

 If the vibration frequency changes with time, the user can select a spectrogram as the graph option.
 The testing engineer can use a spectrogram to analyze the waveform’s frequency content to distinguish different vibration types.
 The data lets users locate strong signals and determine how frequencies change over time.

 The spectrogram is very useful for determining the amplitude of the sinusoidal motion generated by the rotational vibration source compared to the general random vibration and other motions.
 It also allows the user to view product resonances that are excited throughout the test.
 In ObserVIEW, the user can add additional cross-section plots to view the specific data for a vertical segment, horizontal segment, or order.

 Octave Band Analysis (ObserVIEW 2021.2)

 Octave analysis allows for the objective evaluation of sound and vibration by grouping the frequencies of an acoustic signal into “bins,” often to reflect how humans perceive the frequency spectrum.

 The Octave Analysis software in ObserVIEW can perform A, C, and Z frequency weighting, linear and exponential averaging, and peak hold.
 ObserVIEW includes the most used fractional octave bands and supports up to 1/24 octave bandwidth.
-The octave band graph supports the advanced functionalities of ObserVIEW, including live analysis, copy & paste, and graph traces.
+The octave band graph supports the advanced functionalities of ObserVIEW, including live analysis, copy-and-paste, and graph traces.